Comic-Con security plan requires creativity and attitude in San Diego.

 [09:25] — Comic Con Security plan based on incident response scenarios.

-[10:30] — Terrorist win if stricter security changes the nature of Comic Con.
+[10:30] — Terrorists win if stricter security changes the nature of Comic Con.

 [11:15] — Police respond to unusual noises, activities, screams, and reports.

-- High-profile convention event may attract terrorist and mass murder.
+- High-profile convention events may attract terrorists and mass murder.

 - Recent terrorist attacks in London and Manchester raise the alert level.